kalepail/stellar-quest-bounties/bounties/level-2/🚨-stellar-lab-darkmode.md

 #### *Submission Procedure*

- - Fork the laboratory [repository](https://github.com/stellar/laboratory) and submit a PR with implemented solution
+ - Fork the laboratory [repository](https://github.com/stellar/laboratory) and open a PR with implemented solution.
+The PR should target your fork, not the laboratory directly.
- - Submit a PR editing this file by appending a link to the created laboratory PR beneath `Submissions`
+ - Submit a PR to the quest-bounties [repository](https://github.com/tyvdh/stellar-quest-bounties) editing this file by appending a link to the created laboratory PR beneath `Submissions`

 ## Links
  - https://github.com/stellar/laboratory